Shloakgupta/SmartChess/README.md

-# ChessMaster Academy - Video Library Website
+# Smart Chess - Video Library Website

 A modern, responsive chess video library website built with React.
 This project provides a comprehensive platform for chess enthusiasts to access instructional videos organized by difficulty level and category.